 Use the lsblk command to access information about all system partitions and disks.

 You can mount a disk partition once you know its name via the following command:

 Method 2: Linux du command

 The du command is handy for tracking disk space hogs and knowing the names of files that take up the most disk space.
-As a result, by entering the du command, the user will see the consumption of files, folders, etc., in kilobytes.
+As a result, by entering the du command in ubuntu, the user will see the consumption of files, folders, etc., in kilobytes.

 The syntax of this command is as follows: